March: What to Plant this Month

 • Swiss Chard

-February is here with some wet weather; but still enough warmth to get some gardening done!
+February is here with some crazy weather; but you can still get some gardening done!
 As you work outside, much of your to-do list for February will match January.
 During February, you can plant the following vegetables: asparagus, beets, cabbage, carrots, cauliflower, English peas, lettuce, onions, radishes, spinach, sweet peas, and Swiss chard.
 Daddy Pete’s Potting Mix and Daddy Pete’s Raised Bed Mix are the best mixes for planting these vegetables in your containers, raised beds, or gardens.

 You can also continue working on the January list as we finish out February.